amazon-science/application-eval-data/README.md

 to be used by the research community.

 ## The Dataset
-The file `application-eval-data_2025-06.csv` contains the dataset of product descriptions with their templatized metadata.
+The file `application-eval-data.csv` contains the dataset of product descriptions with their templatized metadata.

 ### Sample Use
 Using [`mlcroissant`](https://huggingface.co/docs/dataset-viewer/en/mlcroissant):